An Updated Experimental Evaluation of Graph Bipartization Methods: Generalized Results

 \section{Generalized Results}

-In this section, we expand the experimental envelope further by taking each \wh or quantum dataset and creating several `look-a-likes' -- synthetic graphs that match the original in different facets.
+In this section, we expand the experimental envelope further by taking each \wh and quantum dataset and creating several ``look-a-likes'' -- synthetic graphs that match the original in different facets.
 We use the \er generator to match density, the \tunoct model to match proximity to bipartite, the \cl model to match degree distribution, and \ba to increase degree distribution heterogeneity at a fixed edge density; all models and parameter settings are detailed in Section~\ref{section:synthetic_generators}.
-In these experiments, a single representative graph is generated per model with a fixed seed.
+A single synthetic instance is generated from a quantum instance, a synthetic graph generator, and a pseudorandom number generator seed.
+15 seeds are used for the preprocessing and heuristic experiments, and 5 seeds are used for the (computationally expensive) exact results.